UWC2-APIDOC/to-do-service-au24/docs/index.md

 ## Quickstart

-[Emroll your first user](tutorials/first-use-alicia.md) with the To-Do service to learn how to get started.
+[Enroll your first user](tutorials/first-use-alicia.md) with the To-Do service to learn how to get started.

 ## Tutorials